 One of the long standing myths associated with the Civil War is that Lieutenant-General U.S. Grant stopped exchanges mid-way through the war.
-Such, as a blanket statement.
-Such is then blamed for the swelling prison population.
+This normally offered as a blanket statement.
+And the lack of exchanges is then cited as causing the swelling prison population.
 As I’ve discussed at length during the sesquicentennial, the Federals curtailed exchanges mostly due to the Confederates not affording POW status to captured US Colored Troops.
 Such was a policy Grant inherited as commander, and one he stuck to.
 But to say there were no exchanges is not a true statement.
 The exchange of fifty senior officers at Charleston is one example.
 Generals Sherman and Hood exchanged prisoners at the close of the Atlanta Campaign.
 There were also non-combatant and smaller exchanges that took place during the summer and fall of 1864.

 Well into the fall, efforts by both sides were thawing the cold stance made by both sides in regard to prisoners.
 Lieutenant-Colonel John E. Mulford (Federal) and Judge Robert Ould (Confederate) opened a dialog that led to an exchange of supplies to reduce the suffering of prisoners.
 The particulars are too lengthy to replete here, but included the trade of cotton in order to secure blankets for Confederate prisoners.
 Shortly after that agreement, an idea floated by several authorities finally took hold – an exchange of invalid prisoners.